 - In any hearing, the student shall be presumed not responsible unless a preponderance of the evidence establishes their responsibility.

-- All hearings are private.
-The only people present at the hearings shall be those determined by the AJB to be material to the proceedings or as outlined herein.
+- All hearings are The only people present at the hearings shall be those determined by the AJB to be material to the proceedings or as outlined herein.

-- The AJB will attempt to balance the competing needs of due process (expediency and a well-prepared board) when scheduling individual cases in a linked act of misconduct.
-The 14-day deadline for scheduling a hearing will not apply in cases of linked acts of misconduct.
+- The AJB will attempt to balance the competing needs of due process (expediency and a well-prepared board) when scheduling individual cases in a linked act of The 14-day deadline for scheduling a hearing will not apply in cases of linked acts of misconduct.

 - Students may not be compelled to testify against themselves.